isalb729/ds-kv/report.md

 In this way, there are no identical server names.
 Data node registration will also create the data directory and move some data from other servers to itself(discussed in the next part).
 Then a goroutine keeps fetching information of standby data nodes, which is used for backup data.
 Master registration and deregistration do nothing except create and delete znode.
 Data node deregistration will move its data to other servers and notify the master(in case of server failures).
-Master node watches the data znode in zookeeper and when a data node register, master helps label the server, that is, write an integer value to this server's znode to implement jump consistent hash algorithm(discussed in the next part).
+Master node watches the data znode in zookeeper and when a data node register, master helps label the server, that is, write an integer value to this server's znode to implement consistent hash algorithm(discussed in the next part).
 The label value is between 0 and maximum server number(abbreviated MSN).
 Imagine a ring with MSN seats on it.
 Every time a node register, it takes a seat and tries to be as far as possible away from the adjacent nodes, just like social distancing.
 For example, if MSN equals 137 and there are two nodes labelled 0 and 68.
 Then next server registered can be labeled 102 or 103.